Luke Maile Player Props: Reds vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Dodgers are sending Gonsolin (3-1) to the mound to make his eighth start of the season.
-He is 3-1 with a 1.77 ERA and 25 strikeouts through 35 2/3 innings pitched.
+- Syndergaard gets the start for the Dodgers, his 12th of the season.
+He is 1-4 with a 6.54 ERA and 35 strikeouts in 52 1/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander tossed six innings against the Washington Nationals, giving up one earned run while surrendering three hits.
+- His last appearance was on Wednesday against the Washington Nationals, when the righty went five innings, surrendering five earned runs while giving up seven hits.

-- In seven games this season, the 29-year-old has a 1.77 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .151 to opposing batters.
+- The 30-year-old has put up a 6.54 ERA and 6 strikeouts per nine innings across 11 games this season, while giving up a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.